strategicpause/slashie/README.md

 - Expand to processes.
 Can we decouple actors from goroutines and extend the definition to processes?
 What about a process on a separate machine?
 - Export to SVG.
 The ability to export the transition graph + dependencies to a visual representation.
 - Metrics observers. ie: Observer which runs every N seconds that provides mailbox size.
 Provide interface in main package, but implementation in separate package.
+  - Time message spent in the mailbox queue.
+This will help tune mailbox sizes.
+A smaller mailbox may mean that messages don't received by an actor.
+A larger mailbox means that messages may wait longer in the mailbox.
+Measuring this will help determine what is acceptable.
+- Supervisor Tree - Have a parent get notified if a child actor fails.
+That way the parent can take some action like spin up a new actor or change its own state.